-Option Description -gsm gsm_name Specify the name of a global service manager.
-If the name is not specified, then GDSCTL uses the current global service manager name for the session (specified with the GDSCTL set gsm command). -raw If specified, GDSCTL output is presented in a raw, non-parsed format. -service service_name Specify a fully qualified service name.
-If the service name is not specified, then the information about all the services registered with the global service manager is retrieved.
+Option Description -raw If specified, GDSCTL output is presented in a raw, non-parsed format. -service service_name Specify a fully qualified service name.
+If the service name is not specified, then the information about all the services registered with the global service manager is retrieved. -support If specified, GDSCTL output displays additional information. -verbose Enables verbose output mode.

-Option Description

--support If specified, GDSCTL output displays additional information.

--verbose Enables verbose output mode.